 There are specified election periods for enrolling in a Medicare Advantage Plan.

-Annual Election Period: If you are already enrolled in Original Medicare you’ll have to wait until the next enrollment period to sign up for Medicare Advantage.
+Annual Election Period: If you are already enrolled in Original Medicare, you must wait until the next enrollment period to sign up for Medicare Advantage.
 The Annual Election Period (AEP) runs from October 15 through December 7.
 The plan coverage you choose during that period starts January 1 of the next year.

 Special Election Period: Generally, once you enroll in Medicare Advantage, you stay enrolled until the next AEP.
-There are, however, some life events that might qualify you for a Special Election Period (SEP) so you can modify your Medicare Advantage coverage.
+There are, however, some life events that qualify you for a Special Election Period (SEP) so you can modify your coverage.
 These life events include (but aren’t limited to):

 - Moving outside your Medicare Advantage Plan’s service area